Franky (One Piece): One Piece manga

 Franky was born in the South Blue as "Cutty Flam" to the pirate Queen and an unnamed mother.
 When he reached the age of ten, his parents abandoned him by throwing him overboard of their ship into the ocean.
 He was then rescued by Tom, the main shipwright of Water 7 and creator of the Oro Jackson ship.
 Shortly after, the latter took Franky as his apprentice due to observing his handy craft skills.
 After Franky proclaiming that one day he would build his dream ship, Tom encouraged him by stating that if he does it, he would definitely surpass him.

 After Tom was sentenced to death by Spandam and the CP-5 agents who were after the blueprints of ancient weapon Pluton, Franky was handed the blueprints and succeeded in keeping them from being stolen by the World Government even after he was run down by Water 7's train he built alongside Tom's shipwright crew.
 Severely injured, Franky was on the verge of death, but hardly survived.
 This was the moment when he started "fixing" himself by adding his infamous cyborg body parts.
 Later on, Iceburg suggested him to leave Water 7 with the blueprints so they would never be found.
 Franky refused and remained on the island as he created his own villainous crew, "The Franky Family".

 After four years, he encounters the Straw Hats who were visiting Water 7.
 After short confrontations against his future crew, Franky joins them in the battle against The Marines and CP-9 agents from the Enies Lobby, having taken the chance for retaliation against Spandam.
-Franky was then offered the chance to join the Straw Hat crew by Monkey D. Luffy, leaving Water 7 in the hands of Iceburg and Galley-La Company members.
+With help from Galley-La, Franky constructs the Thousand Sunny, a brigantine-rigged sloop-of-war.
+Franky then accepts Luffy's offer to join the Straw Hats, leaving Water 7 in the hands of Iceburg and Galley-La Company members.
 He received his first bounty with a total of 44,000,000.

-When the crew got separated before timeskip, Franky landed on the Karakuri island, where he worked in Dr. Vegapunk's laboratory to develop his crafstmanship and technology knowledge.
+When the crew got separated before timeskip, Franky landed on the Karakuri island, where he worked in Dr. Vegapunk's laboratory to develop his crafting ability and technology knowledge.
 On the island of Dressrosa he fought alongside the Straw Hats to defeat Doflamingo's family, earning himself his second bounty of 94,000,000.
 Following the Raid of Onigishima, his bounty later got increased to 394,000,000.
 Franky becomes recognized as one of Emperor of the Sea Monkey D. Luffy's Senior Officers.